 I was able to make my stairs an ideal 7 in 11 rise and run because I was not confined to a specific length.
 If I HAD been confined I would have had to alter those measurements a little to fit my space (such as 7.5 in 10 for instance), or use a spiral staircase, or whatever it took.
 There's always a solution to get from here to there even in a cramped space.

-For the main deck stair-treads I fastened a 2x6 and a 2x8 DF board (actually 5.5 x 7.5) on each 11" wide step, which gave me 2" of overhang (nosing).
+For the main deck stair-treads I fastened a 2x6 and a 2x8 DF board (actually 5.5 and 7.5) on each 11" wide step, which gave me 2" of overhang (nosing).
 AFTER backing each step with a 3/4" thick riser board I ended up with 1 1/4" nosing---not too much, not too little, but just right.
 Each tread measures 12 1/4" deep.

 I built the entire framework out of pressure-treated lumber because it faces south and will be hammered by the weather.
 The decking is Douglas Fir, but the rail posts and the fence-style railings are cedar (all affordable from Home Depot).
 Because that staircase is 42" wide, I supported it with THREE stair horses ( AKA: stringers or carriages) that I cut from three 10-foot 2X12's.
 I used a rafter square to lay out and mark the 7" in 11" rise and run on the boards (easy).

 Note: Google: "Rise and run of stairs" to find out exactly how to calculate the perfect ratio for your own project.
 Be sure to consult your local building codes when designing a staircase.

 Railings are mandatory and have to be built to code as well.
 I made ours out of 1.5" dia.
 EMT pipes (electrical conduit) and adapted closet-rod hangers to support them.

 When both projects were done, I caulked and trimmed where necessary, then stained and sealed the decks and stairs with "Super Deck".